Vascular Surgery | Top Vein Doctor in Queens, NY

 • Developing healthy, nutritional eating habits

-• Managing medical conditions such as heart disease and diabetes
+• Managing medical conditions such as heart disease, diabetes and obesity

 • Taking proper care of your feet